flatironinstitute/figurl/doc/intro.md

 * [Example: Tiled image](#example-tiled-image)
 * [Example: Preview raw ephys traces](#example-preview-raw-ephys-traces)

-## Concept
+## Overview

-Generate a figURL (permalink) to an interactive visualization from any Python script
+Generate a figURL (permalink) to an interactive visualization from a Python script

 * Generate from anywhere: workstation, notebook, continuous integration, etc.
 * Minimal configuration

-Data needed for the visualization is stored in the cloud
+Data needed for the visualization stored in the cloud

 * See [kachery-cloud](https://github.com/scratchrealm/kachery-cloud)
 * Content-addressable storage